-Simplistically put, Quantitative consumer research is the methodology of asking questions to a well- defined target audience, in an organized manner.
+Quantitative consumer research is the methodology of asking questions to a well-defined target audience in an organised manner.
 It may be conducted using surveys, polls or tech tools like eye-tracking devices.
-Responses are analyzed to aid decision-making in various business aspects such as Marketing, Communication, Distribution, Customer experience design.
+Responses are analysed to aid decision-making in various business aspects such as Marketing, Communication, Distribution, Customer experience design.

 Traditionally speaking, the market research industry has been driven by Quantitative research.
 Such research is typically conducted in large sample sizes.
-Quantitative customer research is used to measure extent of customer perceptions/ behavior/ expectations (the what, where, how often, how much.
-Since it deals with measurable and generalizable data; it is generally speaking, considered more objective and factual than other research methodologies like Semiotics & Qualitative research.
+Quantitative customer research is used to measure the extent of customer perceptions/behaviour/ expectations (the what, where, how often, how much).
+Since it deals with measurable and generalisable data; it is generally considered more objective and factual than other research methodologies like Semiotics & Qualitative research.

 Which data-collection methods does Quantitative research use?

 Most Quantitative customer research methods are structured, involving an ‘ask-and-get-response’ approach to data collection.
 Certain Quantitative research methods might involve unsolicited responses eg. Google Search analytics, Social Media Analytics etc. Typical characteristics of Quantitative research methods are:

 - It focuses on objective, close-ended questions

 - It captures responses on scales, offering the respondent a range of possible pre-coded responses

 - establish causality among multiple factors affecting customer decision-making or

 - forecast future trends basis historical/ past data or

 - conduct experiments to validate ‘what if’ scenarios